Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- processing
 	83. Add append content function when no record
 		-- finished
+	84. Bug: when load sop form in edit mode will not editable -- processing

 ---
 	## 2023.10.04		version 0.4.7 -- SOP-build
 	-- Function enhancement
+	-- Function implementation
 	# Added
 	1. Add id-0 as the basic template if no content then load it -- finished
+	2. Add a function to auto select all content for first edit to increase edit efficiency -- finished
 ---
 	## 2023.10.03		version 0.4.6 -- SOP-build